JoshRochotte/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Josh Rochotte is a Ph.D. student in Information Science at the Rutgers University School of Communication and Information.
-His work uses demographic, behavioral and network data to investigate human relationships and their activity while engaing in online third places.
+His work uses human centered data science approaches to investigate human interaction, wellness and activity while engaging in online third places.
 Josh is a member of the Behavioral Informatics Lab, working at the intersection of human behavior and information technology, and is advised by Dr. Vivek Singh.

 Josh is also a Product Manager at Medidata Solutions, providing comprehensive data and risk surveillance tools to data managers and operational teams in clinical trials.